Hulme Hippodrome

 The building is considered extremely vulnerable and in urgent need of intervention to prevent ongoing deterioration.

-Manchester City Council’s planning department has been proactive in its attempts to engage with the Hippodrome’s owners.
-Past actions include offering to work with them to bring forward a proposal to secure the long-term future of the building and aiding them in the removal of squatters.
-It had also sought repair works to the building through a Section 215 notice.
+Manchester City Council’s planning department has been proactive in its attempts to engage with the Hippodrome’s owners past and present.
+Past actions include offering to work with the Gilbert Deya Ministries to bring forward a proposal to secure the long-term future of the building.

 Theatres Trust continues to advise and support the campaign group in its work to save the Hippodrome and to ensure the preservation of this important theatre.